ckconing/Year2-PortfolioApp-1/README.md

 2. Fork this repository into your own account.
 3. Clone the repo onto your local machine.

+On your own time, explore open source repositories on Github!
+There are many ongoing projects that need help.
+Forking repositories, fixing small issues, and sending over your fixes with pull requests is a great way to gain experience and reputation in Github.
+There are also a lot of beginner oriented projects to help you get started.
+Check out the [First Contributions](https://github.com/firstcontributions/first-contributions) project.

 ### IDE
 [Visual Studio Code](https://code.visualstudio.com/download)